ricksolucoes/RICKLoading/README.md

 [0]: https://github.com/ricksolucoes/boss "Site do BOOS"

 # RICKLoading

+**Pre-release Version 2.0.0, ReadMe, with the information already in the repository**

 <p align="center">
  **RICKLoading** is a Delphi library developed to present a loading screen.
 Using delphi's Fluent Interface.
 </p>